CAOR-XRteam/scener_server/README.md

 **2.3.
 Pull Required LLM Models**

-You must download the specific models required by the project, which are defined in `config.json` under variables with a `_model` suffix.
+You must download the specific models required by the project, which are defined in `config.json` under variables with the `_model` suffix.
 Check the file for the model names.
 For example, if the config requires `llama3.1`, run:

 ```bash
 ollama pull llama3.1